Quick Reference - What You Need to Know

 Important Notes

-- Includes more than articles: Book chapters, editorials, conference proceedings also covered
+- Includes more than articles: Sharing requirements vary by sponsor and may include book chapters, editorials, and conference proceedings

 - Compliance matters: Non-compliance can affect future funding decisions